 Today, Bacardi continues to be a family business, now in its fifth generation.
 They continue to be, as Enrique labeled the spirit, "The Kings of Rum."

-Perhaps the most entertaining part of the one-hour tour is the interactive exhibit room where you'll find a recreation of Bacardi's first distillery, heirlooms and photos from the past, and rum displays that let you sniff your way through different varieties and blends of the spirit.
+Perhaps the most entertaining part of the tour is the interactive exhibit room where you'll find a recreation of Bacardi's first distillery, heirlooms, and photos from the past, and rum displays that let you sniff your way through different varieties and blends of the spirit.